Activity: Write Your Name in Egyptian Hieroglyphs

 - pen or marker

 When you write your own name in Egyptian hieroglyphs, it's important to "sound" it out and not write it letter for letter.
 Sometimes a sound can be spelled different ways.
 For example, George and Judith both start with a 'juh' sound.
+If students aren't familiar with breaking their name down into its component sounds, you may want to do a lesson in this first.

 Write out your name the way you usually do on a piece of scrap paper.